bbatsche/Ansible-PostgreSQL-Install-Role/README.md

     - `schema` &mdash; List of schema privileges to grant
     - `table` &mdash; List of table privileges to grant
     - `sequence` &mdash; List of sequence privileges to grant
+- `new_db_schema` &mdash; Schema to use when setting object privileges.
+Default is "public"
 - `timezone` &mdash; Server timezone to set.
 Default is "Etc/UTC"
 - `postgres_enable_network` &mdash; Whether or not server should listen to external network connections.
 Default is no
 - `postgres_ipv4_hba_host` &mdash; IPv4 address to allow connection from.
 If networking is disabled default is "127.0.0.1/32", otherwise default is "samenet"